kaedenle/COP-4520-Assignment-2/README.md

 # COP-4520-Assignment-2
 ## RUNNING
-For both GlassVaseQueue.java and Lab.java run javac [Program Name].java to compile it.
+- For both GlassVaseQueue.java and Lab.java run javac [Program Name].java to compile it.
 In the same directory run java [Program Name].
 Both programs will ask for how many guests, the range is 0 < N <= 100.
-The output will show what guests visited the cake/vase.
+- Both programs wil then ask how many runs you want to do.
+This is to help resolve the random nature of both programs by producing enough test data to produce the mean, stdev, and bell curve.

 ## OUTPUT
-- A list of guests that visited the vase/cake
-- Time in seconds
+- Time in milliseconds

 ## APPROACH LAB.JAVA
 - Different guests would randomly be asked by the Minotaur to go into the maze.